Chubu, City Guides, Kanto, Road Trip

 Nagano prefecture is a mountainous area.
 If you are self-driving, make sure you know how to drive in the mountains.
 And, if you’re visiting in the winter, please be prepared to drive in icy conditions.

-It’s worth noting most restaurants seem to close rather early here (8-8:30 pm) so make sure you’re well-fed by then unless you don’t mind eating at an Izakaya or meals from the Konbini (convenience store), which is really not that bad.
+It’s worth noting most restaurants seem to close rather early here (8-8:30 pm) so make sure you’re well-fed by then unless you don’t mind eating at an Izakaya or meals from the Konbini (convenience store), which is not that bad.

 My 5-day Nagano Prefecture Itinerary

-Here is my five-day itinerary when I went to Nagano.
 I think it’s a great itinerary as it combines both city exploration and nature!
-You can easily stretch this to more days too if you have more time than I did.
-I’ll include other places worthy of visiting that I didn’t get to go to.
+You can easily stretch this to more days if you have more time than I did.
+At the end of this post, I’ve included some places worthy of visiting that I didn’t get to go to.

 Day 1: Karuizawa